robert-westenberger/knowledgebase/real-estate/criteria.md

 * Purchase leaves a substantial cash reserve after closing and immediate repairs. **My current liquid cash reserves are around $150k**.

 ## Financial Criteria
+* I'm looking for a property between $300k - $600k.
 * **Preferred personal monthly housing cost:** $1,500 or less after rental income
 * Property should remain affordable with conservative assumptions for vacancy, repairs, maintenance, and capital expenses
 * Deal should not depend on immediate rent increases, refinancing, rapid appreciation, or converting unapproved space into another unit